 06. Fei Ngo Shan

 Literally translated as moth hill, Fei Ngo Shan is also called Kowloon Peak.
-Excluding Lantau Island, this is the second highest peak in Hong Kong and is located in the northeast corner of Kowloon.
+This is the second highest peak in Hong Kong, excluding Lantau Island, located in the northeast corner of Kowloon.
 From the top of Fei Ngo Shan, you can see a bird’s eye view of the densest residential area of Kowloon.

 Related: Top Photography Spots in California